 - IU Bloomington

-Dr. Patricia Muller, Director of the Center for Evaluation, Policy, and Research (CEPR) housed at Indiana University, has served as the principal investigator and project director for over $22 million in funded research and evaluation from more than 80 grants and contracts.
-She is nationally recognized for her application of social science research methodology to critical research and evaluation studies, using both advanced statistical analyses (e.g., hierarchical linear modeling or HLM) and in-depth qualitative case study methodology.
+Dr. Patricia Muller, Director of the Center for Evaluation, Policy, & Research (CEPR) has served as the principal investigator and project director for over $25 million in funded research and evaluation from more than 80 grants and contracts at the international, national, state and local levels.
+Dr. Muller is recognized for her application of rigorous research methodology to applied research and evaluation studies, including mixed methodology, formative and summative evaluation, applied research studies using rigorous quantitative methodology (e.g., randomized controlled trial studies) coupled with advanced statistical analyses (e.g., hierarchical linear modeling, comparative interrupted time series analyses), and in-depth qualitative case studies.
+She also has extensive experience with performance measurement, including providing training and technical assistance for thousands of federal grantees as part of a seven-year contract with the U.S. Department of Education and the federal Office for Management and Budget (OMB).